Man charged with murder of Ngakuru woman linked to truck crash

-Police have confirmed a man charged with the murder of a woman in Ngakuru yesterday morning was also involved in a crash with a logging truck nearby on the same morning.
+Police have confirmed a man charged with the murder of a woman in Ngakuru on Monday was also involved in a crash with a logging truck nearby on the same morning.

 At 7.30am, police were called to a crash on State Highway 30, between the intersections of Nicholson Rd and Yak Rd, at Horohoro.